influxdata/docs-v2/content/enterprise_influxdb/v1/tools/influx-cli/use-influx-cli.md

 Things to note about `-import`:

-* Allow the database to ingest points by using `-pps` to set the number of points per second allowed by the import.
+- To throttle the import, use `-pps` to set the number of points per second to ingest.
 By default, pps is zero and `influx` does not throttle importing.
-* Imports work with `.gz` files, just include `-compressed` in the command.
+- To import a file compressed with `gzip` (GNU zip), include the -compressed flag.
-* Include timestamps in the data file.
-InfluxDB will assign the same timestamp to points without a timestamp.
-This can lead to unintended [overwrite behavior](/enterprise_influxdb/v1/troubleshooting/frequently-asked-questions/#how-does-influxdb-handle-duplicate-points).
+- Include timestamps in the data file.
+  If points don’t include a timestamp, InfluxDB assigns the same timestamp to those points, which can result in unintended [duplicate points or overwrites](/enterprise_influxdb/v1/troubleshooting/frequently-asked-questions/#how-does-influxdb-handle-duplicate-points).
-* If your data file has more than 5,000 points, it may be necessary to split that file into several files in order to write your data in batches to InfluxDB.
+- If your data file contains more than 5,000 points, consider splitting it into smaller files to write data to InfluxDB in batches.
-We recommend writing points in batches of 5,000 to 10,000 points.
+  We recommend writing points in batches of 5,000 to 10,000 for optimal performance.
-Smaller batches, and more HTTP requests, will result in sub-optimal performance.
+  Writing smaller batches increases the number of HTTP requests, which can negatively impact performance.
   By default, the HTTP request times out after five seconds.
-InfluxDB will still attempt to write the points after that time out but there will be no confirmation that they were successfully written.
+Although InfluxDB continues attempting to write the points after a timeout, you won’t receive confirmation of a successful write.

-> **Note:** For how to export data from InfluxDB version 0.8.9, see [Exporting from 0.8.9](https://github.com/influxdb/influxdb/blob/1.8/importer/README.md).
+> **Note:** To export data from InfluxDB version 0.8.9, see [Exporting from 0.8.9](https://github.com/influxdb/influxdb/blob/1.8/importer/README.md).

+For more information, see [exporting and importing data](/enterprise_influxdb/v1/administration/backup-and-restore/#exporting-and-importing-data).

 ## `influx` commands